promisc/ct-ng/README.md

 # ct-ng
-Build and install the crosstool-ng binary ct-ng on a docker image
+Build and install the crosstool-ng application `ct-ng` on a docker image.